zammad/zammad-org/src/de/contribute/contribute.md

 ::: tip

-Es macht keinen großen Unterschied, welchen Zweig Sie zur Übersetzung wählen.
-Wenn Weblate die gleichen Zeichenketten in verschiedenen Branches erkennt, werden sie für alle Branches verwendet und müssen nur einmal übersetzt werden.
-I m Zweifelsfall wählen Sie die `develop` Version.
+It should be no big difference which branch you choose to translate.
+When Weblate detects the same strings in different branches, they will be used for all branches and only have to be translated once.
+If in doubt, choose the `develop` version.
 :::

-Nachdem Sie ein Projekt (Dokumentation oder Zammad) ausgewählt haben, sehen Sie verschiedene Unterprojekte und deren Übersetzungsstatus für alle Sprachen in einer Übersicht.
-Diese Übersichten können eine recht niedrige Übersetzungsrate zeigen, was auf die Menge der aktiven Sprachen zurückzuführen ist.
+After selecting a project (Documentation or Zammad), you will see different sub-projects and their translation status summarized for all languages.
+These overviews may show a quite low translation rate, which is due to the amount of active languages.

 Here you can select one of the "components", which is more or less the same as different versions.
 After selecting one of them, you can see the status of translation for the different languages, as you can see in the following screenshot with an example from _Documentation > User Documentation (latest)_:

 ![Screenshot showing translation status of different languages for the user documentation](/screenshots/weblate-translations-user-docs.png)